ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 ![backend flow](assets/developer-guide/sequence/OverallBackendFlow-Backend_Flow.png)

 1. The server is started
-2. User makes a HTTP/HTTPS connection to the server
+2. User makes an HTTP/HTTPS connection to the server
 3. While the server is active,
     1. When the user interacts with the frontend UI elements, HTTP requests are sent to the server
-    2. The request trigger a change on the frontend
+    2. The request triggers a change on the frontend
     3. This frontend change (usually) triggers a backend action
         1. For data entry changes, setters for backend model classes are called
         2. For event triggers (such as clicking buttons), depending on the event in question, either UI changes are made or backend logic is executed that calls external APIs
-    4. Backend changes is then pushed to the frontend
+    4. Backend changes are then pushed to the frontend
     5. The user's view is then updated with the changes made

 This flow is also something that you will highly unlikely need to modify, as it is provided by the Streamlit library.